Walfar/cs523-project-1/secretstroll/README.md

 work correctly you have to install *Guest Additions* from VirtualBox on the VM and refer to their documentation.

 ### Tor integration

-If you use the skeleton, integrating Tor into your project should be seamless.
+Integrating Tor into your project should be seamless.
 The Docker configuration we provide is designed to run Tor in the background, and the code is designed to use the Tor if requested with no effort on your part.

 If your project works if used normally, but fails when using Tor, you may try to change the permission of the Tor directory with the following command